“If you have nothing in common with American Idol and you don’t want to be the Pussycat Dolls, then you don’t really want to be on a label”

 I wonder if, back in 2007, Trent Reznor knew how important this quote, and his actions, would be over ten years later.
 He saw the problem early.
 The music industry was changing, and the “old guard [was] dying.”
 Fast forward a decade and look where we are.
-CD sales are declining, downloads are peaking, and streaming music has become a new and fashionable craze.
-Apps like iTunes and Spotify, and software like Soundcloud allow unsigned musicians to get their music in front of a vast audience and sell.
+CD sales are declining, downloads are peaking, and streaming music has become a fashionable craze.
+Software like iTunes, Spotify, and Soundcloud allow unsigned musicians to sell their music to a vast audience.
 This is a good thing for the individual musician, however – many of them are missing the point.

 They have gone social!

-Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn, yes they are all good places to advertise your band, but they are by no means the best way to get your music across to your audience.
+Facebook, Twitter, Instagram, Pinterest, YouTube, LinkedIn, yes they are all good places to advertise your band.
+They are by no means the best way to get your music across to your audience.
 I know that it may shock some of you, but email is still far superior a method of getting your music out to your audience.
 In fact, according to Bandzoogle, email marketing is “40 times more effective than Facebook and Twitter combined.”
-That’s an impressive statistic, one that should at least coax a musician into at least considering email marketing.
+That’s an impressive statistic!
+One that should at least coax a musician into at least considering email marketing.
 If then the musician still isn’t convinced into attempting an email campaign, then this simple fact might.

 Email is future proof.
 Social Media is not!

 For those perhaps unsure by what I mean, it is simple.
-An email marketer can build their lists with customers opted into and subscribed, and they can send the emails until the subscriber requests permission to leave the list.
-But the permission has been granted to you to make contact.
+An email marketer can build their lists with customers opted into and subscribed, and they can send the emails until the subscriber requests to leave the list.
+You have permission to make contact.
 Using social media, a like button, or a follow does not necessarily mean consent.
 The data belongs to the social media site you are connected to.
 Moreover, at any point Facebook, Twitter, LinkedIn, or any other social media site, could start charging you to be able to use their software and contact their customers.
-It would be a perfectly legitimate move for the social media sites to begin to charge it’s users, or even ban them from making contact with other subscribers.
+It would be a perfectly legitimate move for the social media sites to charge it’s users.
+Or, they could even ban them from making contact with other subscribers.

 The Price of Fame